 CAR's interim government is currently unable to uphold its Responsibility to Protect and requires sustained international assistance.

-INTERNATIONAL RESPONSE: Following the deadly surge of violence during late 2013, the international community intensified its response to the crisis in CAR, including passing three UN Security Council (UNSC) resolutions between October 2013 and January 2014 that emphasized the interim government's responsibility to protect the civilian population.
+INTERNATIONAL RESPONSE: Following the deadly surge of violence during late 2013, the international community intensified its response to the crisis in CAR, including passing four UNSC resolutions between October 2013 and April 2014 that emphasized the interim government's responsibility to protect the civilian population.
 [For responses prior to April 2014, see GCR2P's Timeline of the International Response to the Situation in CAR.]

 NECESSARY ACTION: The interim government must publicly condemn all attacks on civilians, especially against the Muslim minority.
-It is essential that perpetrators responsible for war crimes, crimes against humanity and other serious violations of human rights be brought to justice.
+It is essential that perpetrators responsible for mass atrocity crimes against be brought to justice.

 Local efforts to ease tensions between communities should be supported by international mediators and should be part of a broader strategy of working with CAR's authorities on national reconciliation.
 There is an urgent need for regional and international interlocutors to support the transitional government in efforts to promote disarmament, demobilization and reintegration of armed groups.

+Additional troops, including formed police units, should be expeditiously deployed.
+Logistical support to MINUSCA as well as funding for humanitarian assistance must be increased.
 Re-hatted troops that will participate in MINUSCA must be strenuously vetted and trained to strictly abide by the UN Human Rights Due Diligence Policy.

-Last Updated: 15 August 2014
+Last Updated: 15 September 2014